Scientist looking into microscope

 Research standards are very strict; this helps to ensure the maximum safety to participants.
 Studies are designed to identify side effects and benefits.
 Although all medications can have side effects and risks, each study we conduct has been reviewed by teams of government and research experts to ensure the potential benefits outweigh any risks of the study.

-• What does my doctor think about this study?
+• What does my doctor or advanced practice clinician (APC) think about this study?

 Clinical research is important to help advance medical science and improve the quality of healthcare.
-Our ARC doctors find value in what we can learn from Clinical Research and it often provides benefits to patients involved.
-Your decision to enter a study is optional and does not interfere with your ongoing care with your doctor and your ARC care team.
+Our ARC doctors and APCs find value in what we can learn from Clinical Research and it often provides benefits to patients involved.
+Your decision to enter a study is optional and does not interfere with your ongoing care with your doctor or APC and your ARC care team.

 • How do I sign up?